routemobile/Viber-Business-Messages-API/README.md

 ### API Installation
-Use Postman for API for import and run the collection
+Use Postman for API import and run the collection

 ***